pulumi/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 ## How Do You Implement a Great Developer Experience?

 There isn't a bulletproof checklist, but there are several aspects to consider, and you can see the outline below.
-But first, you need to see developers as the customers.
+But first, you need to view the developers as the customers.

 You will need to understand how developers work, the developer workflow, what the onboarding process looks like for a new developer, the developer teams' pain points, what developers love and hate about their day-to-day work, where they are spending most of their time, where they wish they spent most of their time, and so much more, that boils down to communication, and asking the right questions, and deep diving into analytics.